rerun-io/rerun/examples/python/external_data_loader/README.md

 It will log Python source code files as markdown documents.

-On Linux & Mac you can simply copy it in your $PATH as `rerun-loader-python-file`, then open a Python source file with Rerun (`rerun file.py`).
+On Linux & Mac you can simply copy it in your $PATH as `rerun-loader-python-file.py`, then open a Python source file with Rerun (`rerun file.py`).

 On Windows you have to install the script as an executable first and then put the executable under %PATH%.
 One way to do this is to use `pyinstaller`: `pyinstaller .\examples\python\external_data_loader\main.py -n rerun-loader-python-file --onefile`